Stochastic Expansion for the Pricing of Asian and Basket Options: Expansions

 where $\Black(F,K,v,T)$ denotes the Black-76 formula applied to the forward $F$, strike $K$ and total variance $v$ to maturity $T$ and $\nu = \tilde{\nu}$ for the geometric approximation, $\nu = \nu_A$ for the Levy approximation.
 We have with $d_1 = \frac{1}{\sqrt{v}}\left(\ln\frac{F}{K} + \frac{1}{2}v\right)$, $d_2 = d_1 - \sqrt{v}$.

 We will adopt the Vorst geometric formula with adjusted forward as proxy for our stochastic Taylor expansion.
-The Vorst geometric formula with strike shift leads to slightly more complicated equations.
-Interestingly, it results in exactly the same approximation for expansions of order 1 and above.
+The Vorst geometric formula with strike shift would lead to slightly more complicated equations and exhibit a worse accuracy.

 The Vorst Levy formula corresponds exactly to the Levy approximation, but defines a stochastic process based on the individual underlying asset processes.
 This will allow to define the stochastic expansions based on this alternative proxy as well.